leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/nginx.md

 }
 ```

-This configuration will work over localhost in a development environment.
-When the application is deployed, it must be served over HTTPS.

-Then run nginx using this configuration with the following command line.
+This is a basic nginx configuration that allows CheerpX to run.

+### 2. Important notes

+- This setup is suitable for a **development environment** on `localhost`, which is an exception to the usual cross-origin isolation requirements.
+- For **production environments**, it is important to use **HTTPS** to ensure cross-origin isolation and overall securitity, since cross-origin isolation cannot be achieved without **HTTPS** (with the exception of localhost).

+### 3. Run Nginx

+Use the following command to start nginx with your configuration:

 ```bash
 nginx -c nginx.conf -p .